Helping you keep the power on

 What we're doing during the COVID-19 pandemic

 We understand you may be feeling concerned and uncertain because of the coronavirus (COVID-19).
 We want to share what we're doing to help keep our community healthy while keeping the power on and water moving through the Valley.

 We're pausing power shut-offs for non-payment.

 We know that our residential and small business customers are being greatly impacted by this unforeseen event.
 We will not turn customers' power off for non-payment due to the COVID-19 pandemic, through Sept.
 30. This applies to both residential and small business customers.

 Even though we aren't turning power off for non-payment during this time, customers will continue to be charged for the electricity they use.
 On Oct.
-1, customers with a past due balance of over $80 who are not already on a payment plan will automatically be enrolled in an eight-month payment plan.
+1, customers with a past due balance of $80 or more who are not already on a payment plan will automatically be enrolled in an eight-month payment plan if they have not already called SRP to select a different payment arrangement.
 If enrolled, you will see the details of the plan on your October bill.
 If the payment plan is not followed, your service may be disconnected after the October billing cycle.

 If you are having trouble paying your electric bill for any reason, please call (602) 236-8888 as quickly as possible.
 Our customer service representatives are available 24/7, and we have programs and resources that may help you.
 We can also connect you with community agencies that may be able to provide financial help for your utility bills as well as housing costs.
 Reach out now while funding is available.

 For small business customers: To avoid late payment fees or to discuss payment plans, please contact your dedicated Energy Manager.
 Their contact information is located on the top of your monthly electric bill.
 You can also call the Business Customer Center at (602) 236-8833.
 Our customer service team is available 7:00 a.m. – 5:00 p.m., Monday through Friday and we have resources that may help you.

 We donated $1.35 million to assist residential and small business customers.